iambrainstorming/opinionated_observer/src/observation/rahul-gandhi-on-evm.md

 A potential reason for Rahul Gandhi’s apparent indecision could be reliance on advice from close party leaders who might downplay the significance of addressing EVM-related concerns.
 If these advisors believe raising the issue might backfire or appear as an excuse for electoral losses, it could explain his reluctance.
 However, ignoring legitimate concerns about EVM security undermines the trust of both party workers and the electorate.

+Moreover, many of these close party leaders are rumored to have connections with the party in power.
+While appearing to be on Rahul Gandhi’s side, they may deliberately misguide him, steering him away from addressing critical issues like EVM fraud.
+Such duplicitous behavior not only weakens the opposition's ability to mount an effective challenge but also deepens mistrust within the party ranks.

 ## Overlooking Flaws in EVMs?

 The flaws of secretive EVM systems are well-documented, with concerns about hacking, tampering, and lack of transparency repeatedly raised by opposition parties, activists, and technologists.
 Does Rahul Gandhi not grasp the gravity of these issues?
 Or does he underestimate their impact on India's democratic processes?
 As a leader expected to champion democratic values, his silence is disappointing, especially when the integrity of elections—the cornerstone of any democracy—is in question.